ERSTE Foundation

 ERSTE Foundation (in German DIE ERSTE österreichische Spar-Casse Privatstiftung or in short: ERSTE Stiftung) is the biggest Austrian savings bank foundation.
-In 2003, it evolved from the Erste Oesterreichische Spar-Casse, the first Austrian savings bank founded in 1819.
-It is the main shareholder of Erste Group.
+In 2003, it evolved from the Erste österreichische Spar-Casse, the first Austrian savings bank founded in 1819.
+It is the core shareholder of Erste Group.
 As a private austrian savings banks foundation, the foundation invests parts of its dividends to support the development of societies in Central and South Eastern Europe.

 Mission

 ERSTE Foundation is active in Central and South Eastern Europe.
 Its mission goes back to the savings banks idea of the 19th century.
 It supports social participation and civil society engagement; it aims to bring people together and disseminate knowledge of the recent history of a region that has been undergoing dramatic changes since 1989.